drapes/draper.github.io/README.md

 General feedback for the Algolia team: Frist, great product the search capability is great by the time I was finished I found I had better results searching my project than searching IMDB directly.
 The documentation is wonderful; the feature of adding API keys automatically and allowing me to copy/paste directly from the documentation is awesome.
 Though I did have a minor headache near the beginning when I was using the app id of a different project.

-For next steps I would like to include filters for genre and rating level allowing users to make more generic searches and still find movies they would be interested in.
-Additionally it would be nice to fix all of the broken images and include links in the results to either an imdb page or the film's website.
+~~For next steps I would like to include filters for genre and rating level allowing users to make more generic searches and still find movies they would be interested in.
+Additionally it would be nice to fix all of the broken images and include links in the results to either an imdb page or the film's website. ~~

+Added refinement filter in v2, todo add rating refinement options.